morarupasukaru/devdocs/frontend/NgRx.md

 (see [comparisons](https://ordina-jworks.github.io/angular/2018/10/08/angular-state-management-comparison.html#:~:text=%20NGRX%20offers%20support%20for%20Selectors%20as%20constants.,similar%2C%20but%20uses%20functions%20inside%20the%20State%20class.))

 * application state is the data used by the application at runtime; the *session data* (state is lost by application refresh)
-* to not loose all important data, some of them are stored in the *persistent state* on backend (db)
+* to not lose all important data, some of them are stored in the *persistent state* on backend (db)
 * application state is scattered in several components, services
 * for big projects, application state can be difficult to manage
 * [RxJS](./RxJS.md) ease management of the application state with Subject and Observable